sympy/sympy/doc/src/modules/polys/domainsintro.rst

   <class 'sympy.core.add.Add'>

-For other domains the domain representation of expressions is usually more efficient than the tree representation used by :py:class:`~.Basic`.
-In :ref:`EX` the internal representation is :py:class:`~.Basic` so it is clearly not more efficient.
+For other domains the domain representation of expressions is usually more efficient than the tree representation used by :py:class:`~.Expr`.
+In :ref:`EX` the internal representation is :py:class:`~.Expr` so it is clearly not more efficient.
 The purpose of the :ref:`EX` domain is to be able to wrap up arbitrary expressions in an interace that is consistent with the other domains.
 The :ref:`EX` domain is used as a fallback when an appropriate domain